ess-acppo/nsl-infra/README.md

 ### Steps to stand up a new environment:

+##### NOTE: We use a private repository for certificates, build scripts, etc hosted on our internal fileserver...
+If you need more information about deploying the software stack and need to know what files need to be on the fileserver, please contact us via github issue.

 # Manual steps in any cloud or Datacenter
 1. Provision a ubuntu / redhat machine possibly in AWS ( or elsewhere) ( If using Vagrant Oracle VirtualBox is used to automatically provision a VM)
 1. Include the public ip/hostname and the private ip in the inventory/*your_env_name_file*